TBD54566975/ssi-sdk/examples/README.md

 # Examples

 In this folder, there are examples of how to run specific core TBD structs via a command.
+These examples intend to be verbose in comments and by design values clarity and information richness over any other concerns.

 To use, navigate to the folder: